Breast reduction

 What is a breast reduction for breast cancer (therapeutic mammoplasty)?

-A breast reduction for breast cancer (therapeutic mammoplasty) is an operation to make your breasts more even in shape or reduced in size.
+A breast reduction for breast cancer (therapeutic mammoplasty) is a procedure to make your breasts more even in shape or reduced in size.
 It is normally done at the same time as the surgery to remove breast cancer.

 The cancer surgery alone may make your breasts uneven in shape and size or your breasts may already be uneven in shape and size (this is common).
 A breast reduction will aim to make them more even.